Bowraville, New South Wales: Bowra Theatre

 The Bowraville Theatre has become a popular tourist attraction on the Mid North Coast hinterland.
 Built in 1940 as a picture theatre, it was derelict for many years but it now operates as a performance space for the local theatre group, writers' group, and choir, as well as in its traditional role as a cinema.
 The local community brought the theatre back to life, through volunteer work and fund raising.
 The restored foyer was opened at the end of 2002 and on Friday 29 August 2003, the theatre re-opened its doors.
 The Indigenous community held a smoking ceremony and performed a welcome dance.

 Like many businesses in country towns at the time of its construction, the theatre operated as a racially divided business.
 Aboriginal people had to buy their tickets separately, enter the theatre by a separate side entrance, sit in inferior seating below an interior partition and were permitted to do so only after the program had begun.
 As a result, the theatre was a stop-off on the 1965 Freedom Ride which saw students from University of Sydney tour regional NSW to highlight racism against Aboriginal people.

 Demographics

-According to the 2016 Australian census the median age in Bowraville is 45.
-The population of the town is 1,122, a decrease from 1,208 in 2011.
-14.8% of residents are Aboriginal or Torres Strait Islander with the median age among this group being 21.
-Bowraville has a higher than average number of residents aged 65+.
+According to the 2021 Australian census the population of Bowraville is 941 and the median age is 41.
+24.1% of residents are Aboriginal or Torres Strait Islander with the median age among this group being 25.
+The proportion of Bowraville residents aged 65 and over is higher than that in NSW and Australia generally.

-84.6% of residents reported being born in Australia, higher than the national average of 66.7%.
-Other than Australia the most common countries of birth are England (3.3%), New Zealand (1.4%) and Germany (0.6%).
-75.3% also report both parents having been born in Australia, significantly higher than the national average of 47.3%.
-90.0% of people spoke only English at home.
+77.5% of residents reported being born in Australia, higher than the national average of 66.9%.
+Other than Australia the most common countries of birth are England (2.3%), Nepal (1.8%) and Philippines (1.1%).
+70% also report both parents having been born in Australia, significantly higher than the national average of 45.9%.
+82.8% of people spoke only English at home.

-The top religious groups in Bowraville are Anglican 22.7%, Catholic 21.7% and Uniting Church 5.7%.
-26.8% of residents report no religion.
+The top religious groups in Bowraville are Catholic 15.6%, Anglican 13.5% and Uniting Church 3.3%.
+42% of residents report no religion.